This post may contain affiliate links. Please read my disclosure policy.

 - Optional: drizzle of pure maple syrup or honey

 BLEND: Blend.
-This might take a little patience but we want a thick açaí bowl not a smoothie 🙂 Blend, stir in between blends, and scrape down the sides as needed.
-It typically takes my blender 2-3 cycles to blend this until smooth and creamy.
+This might take a little patience but we want a thick açaí bowl, not a smoothie.
+Blend, stir in between blends, and scrape down the sides as needed.
+It typically takes my blender 2-3 cycles to turn the mixture smooth and creamy.

-TOP: Spoon the mixture out into a bowl.
-Top with toppings of your choice; we like granola, sliced almonds, a few slices of banana, and a few fresh berries.
+TOP: Spoon the mixture into a bowl.
+Add the toppings of your choice: granola, sliced almonds, a few slices of banana, and a few fresh berries.
 If desired, add a drizzle of honey or maple syrup.

 Calories are accounting for just the base.
 Toppings vary and can’t be accurately calculated.